Sunset Review Criteria

 (VI) The economic impact of regulation and, if national economic information is not available, whether the agency stimulates or restricts competition;

-(VIII) Whether the scope of practice of the regulated occupation contributes to the optimum utilization of personnel and whether entry requirements encourage affirmative action;
+(VIII) Whether the scope of practice of the regulated occupation contributes to the optimum use of personnel and whether entry requirements encourage affirmative action;